 Small business has bankruptcy options

 Bankruptcy has consequences but may be the best avenue for struggling businesses.
-Along with Chapter 11 bankruptcy, there are other filing options for small business.
+Along with Chapter 11 bankruptcy, there are other bankruptcy options for small businesses.

 Bankruptcy generally